neolefty/kind-of-like-qwirkle/README.md

-An implementation of the boardgame [Qwirkle, by MindWare](http://mindware.com/qwirkle-a2-32016.fltr).
+An implementation of the boardgame [Qwirkle by MindWare](http://mindware.com/qwirkle-a2-32016.fltr).
 Originally written as a teaching aid for an AP computer science class.

 Students can:

 * Make new tile shapes
 * Write AIs (but first, hide MaxPlayer from them)
 * Draw doodles and animations
 * Change the game rules

-Currently, there is a Java Swing UI, but it's fairly well separated from the game logic, so it should be possible to write other UIs.
+There's a Java Swing UI, but it's fairly well separated from the game logic, so it should be possible to write other UIs.

 Major To Dos:

 * Make the human player interface more graceful.
   It's too AI-centric.
 * Add network play.
 * Port to other platforms (Android, web, robo-vm)
-  * ... talk to MindWare?
+* ... talk to MindWare about permission?

 To run it,